Welcome to our Handmade Jewellery 101 Course

 On this page you will find all the up to date course modules and materials, available as and when they are released.
 This course began on March 1st 2020 and has now come to a close.

 First of all, a very warm welcome to our Handmade Jewellery 101 course!
-Thank you so much for signing up to be part of this.
-Unlike other courses online, we’ve developed this one to be something you can do at your own pace, in your own time.
-Twice a week, we will be sending you an email containing the next module of your course, with easy to follow information as well as downloadable takeaways, plenty of top tips and handy videos.
+Below, you’ll find easily digestible modules of your course, with easy to follow information as well as downloadable takeaways, plenty oftop tips and handy videos.

 Each module will be full of easy, actionable steps to get you started right from square 1, through to running your own online handmade business.
 If you already run your own online business, don’t worry, there will still be plenty here that can help you maximise what you are already doing.
-Over the next 10 weeks we will share with you tonnes of knowledge that has been put together by successful handmade business owners, marketers and industry experts.
-Each week, the topics will get more advanced and put to use everything you’ve learnt.
+Below you’ll find tonnes of knowledge that has been condensed and put together by successful handmade business owners, marketers and industry experts.

 We have a wonderful Facebook group where you are all welcome to ask questions, share your progress or spark conversations on the course if you so wish, and members of our team will also be there ready to help if you need us!
 You can join here.

 This course has been put together by us completely free and impartially, the only times you may want to spend money is throughout the modules where business costs would typically occur (such as advertising and graphics – but we’ll show you the best workarounds and cost cutting techniques as we work through the course!).